Brazil 2026: 13 must-visit destinations, tips and ways to explore the country

 -

-Urban transport – Metro in big cities (good service, simple and fast), buses and ride apps (Uber is widely used).
+Urban transportation – Metro systems in large cities (good service, simple and fast), buses and ride-hailing apps (Uber is widely used).

 -

-Mobility apps – Very common and convenient in large cities.
+Mobility apps – Very popular and convenient in big cities.

 -

-Bicycles - Widely used, good bike lane network in big cities.
-We wrote a very useful article about this Explore Rio by bike
+Bicycles – Widely used, with good bike lane networks in major cities.
+We wrote a very useful article about this: Exploring Rio by bicycle

 -

-May to September – Drier and more pleasant climate in most of the country.
+May to September – Drier and more pleasant weather in much of the country.

 -

-December to March (summer) – Hot, rainy in some regions and high season.
+Summer (December–March) – Hot temperatures, rain in some regions and high tourist season.

 -

-Winter – Ideal for the south and big cities.
+Winter – Ideal for the south and large cities.

-The climate varies greatly by region: tropical, equatorial and subtropical.
+The climate varies greatly depending on the region: tropical, equatorial and subtropical.

 -